Looking for daily routine books? I can already hear your wondering:

 Is procrastination ruining your chances for success and happiness?

-This book provides a collection of time-management strategies to help readers overcome their tendency to procrastinate.
+Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time provides a collection of time-management strategies to help readers overcome their tendency to procrastinate.

 Brian Tracy writes from experience, sharing techniques and strategies that get the most productive use of the same 24 hours allocated to each one of us.
 At every point, there are actionable exercises you can immediately try in your own situation.